libpd/libpd/README.md

 ### CocoaPods

-If you are using Xcode to build iOS apps, you can use [CocoaPods](https://cocoapods.org)to add libpd to your project.
+If you are using Xcode to build iOS apps, you can use [CocoaPods](https://cocoapods.org) to add libpd to your project.

 Use the following in your CocoaPods podfile: